Numana: History

 Most scholars see Numana as having been founded by people of Sabine origin, but Pliny the Elder attributed its foundation to the Siculi, but whatever its origin, it was an important commercial centre in the 6th and 5th centuries BC.
 In about 500 BC, the expansion of Roman power and the later foundation and growth of Ancona led to the decline of Numana.
 However, it maintained a certain importance, becoming in the 5th or 6th century an episcopal see.

 In the Middle Ages the town is referred to under the name Humana Umana in modern Italian spelling and under that name appears in a number of treaties, alliances and other documents.
 In 1404 it came under the control of Ancona and in 1432 the diocese was united to that of Ancona.
 In 1553 the bishops of Ancona became also civil rulers of Humana and assumed the title of Conti di Umana.
 In the 19th and 20th centuries the town resumed its ancient name of Numana.

 Geography

 Numana is a central Adriatic coastal town, which lies at the southern foot of Monte Conero.
 91.8% of the area falls within the Conero Regional Park.

 The old town is often called "Numana alta" as it is on top of a cliff overlooking the sea and can be described almost in continuity with the settlement of Sirolo, while "Numana bassa" includes the area around the port.
 The beach of "Numana alta" comprises two bays formed close to the cliff: the Spiaggiola Beach and the friars and the beach of "Numana bassa" extending to the south of the port village of Marcelli.
-The inner part of the territory is mainly hilly and at the mouth of the Musone River, a wet area of significant natural and environmental value.
+The inner part of the territory is mainly hilly and at the mouth of the Musone River, a wetland of significant natural and environmental value.